omercohen7640/MusicGenreClassifier/README.md

-We used resnet18 architecture with dropout.We used Optuna to tune our hyper parameters.
-That model achieved 62.4% accuracy on the dataset.
+We used resnet18 architecture with dropout.
+To tune our hyper-parameters we used Optuna.
+That model achieved 62.4% accuracy on the test-set.

 <img src="/img/model10_graph.png">